Cookie Consent by Free Privacy Policy Generator

 How do they work?

-Companion passes are smartcards which work in a similar way to the normal concessionary bus pass.
+Companion (+1) passes are smartcards which work in a similar way to the normal concessionary bus pass.
 The passholder scans their pass on the bus as normal.
-The bus driver will then log on the ticket machine whether the passholder is travelling with a companion who needs free travel.
-The carer or companion does not receive a separate pass.
+If a carer is with them, then the bus driver will then either scan the pass a second time, or log on the ticket machine that the passholder is travelling with a companion who needs free travel.

 Why the delay?

-There is a lot of work needed to ensure that the passes work.
-This includes
+There was a lot of work needed to ensure that the passes work.
+This included:

 • giving notice to commercial bus operators